The Karate Killers: Synopsis

 Dr. True has discovered a process to extract gold from sea water.
 Fearing theft, he hid the formula, saying someone would have to “hunt down the four winds” to find it.
-But during his presentation of the process to U.N.C.L.E., he dies from apparently natural causes (though we later discover is due to Randolph's doing).
+But during his presentation of the process to U.N.C.L.E., he dies from apparently natural causes (though we later discover is due to THRUSH operative Randolph's doing).
 True's dying words are that his daughter is the key to finding the formula.

 As the head of U.N.C.L.E., Alexander Waverly (Leo G. Carroll) informs Solo and Kuryakin that the dead man has four step-daughters and one biological daughter, Sandy True (Kim Darby).
 The consensus is that Dr. True sent each of his four step-daughters something that, when assembled, will mean something to Sandy and from which the formula can be discovered.

 Dr. True's widow, Amanda (Joan Crawford) was having a love affair with THRUSH operative Randolph (Herbert Lom), but he was only using her to get closer to Dr. True's notes and formula.
 With no further use for her, Randolph orders her murdered by the "Karate Killers".
 Finding her body, the agents recruit Sandy to come with them as they find her step-sisters.

 First, they visit Rome in search of Margo (Diane McBain), who has married Count Valeriano De Fanzini (Telly Savalas).
 The Count is keeping Margo naked and captive in his ancestral home, having married her for money only to learn she had none.
 Solo and Kuryakin rescue Margo, fight with Randolph and the Karate Killers (who have followed them to Rome), and are saved by Sandy's quick thinking.
 The Count and Margo make up after Sandy's discovery of a hidden treasure and give the U.N.C.L.E. team the only thing that Dr. True has sent Margo of late: a photograph of himself with an obvious formula in the picture.

 Analysis by U.N.C.L.E. shows the formula to be nonsense, so the agents conclude that it is one-quarter of the full formula.
 They next head to London, where they find Sandy's step-sister Imogen (Jill Ireland) arrested by a constable for indecent exposure (a bikini).
 Solo posts bail and they go to Imogen's nightclub, fight again with Randolph and the Karate Killers, then are saved by constables, one of whom (Terry-Thomas) catches Imogen's eye romantically.
 Sandy discovers a similar photo of her father in Imogen's dressing room, but with a different formula in the background.